 After the in-person reviewer meeting, NACCHO provides a "request for additional information" along with reviewer feedback to each applicant.
-Applicants have a brief period to respond to the reviewers' requests by hyperlinking the additional evidence form to new evidence.
-The new evidence must be uploaded to the NACCHO ShareFile site at the end of this period.
+Applicants have a business week to respond to the reviewers' requests by hyperlinking the additional evidence form to new evidence.
+The new evidence must be uploaded to the NACCHO SharePoint site at the end of this period.